That Which We Call a Rose

 Patrick Klepek to Fallout 3 Executive Producer Todd Howard

-I liked Bethesda before of course, I've never quite understood how poor voice acting made all the good points about Oblivion evaporate, but after they
+I liked Bethesda before of course, I've never quite understood how poor voice acting made all the good points about Oblivion evaporate, but after they responded to fan criticism in such a candid fashion they've risen in my estimation significantly.

 Some People Are Never Happy